The 7 Best Startups You Can Buy on Republic Right Now

 - Relay On Demand

-Trusst has raised over $1 million from angels and venture capitalists (VCs).
-As for equity crowdfunding, the company has raised more than $83,000 from 255 investors and the valuation is $6 million.
+The technology is called the Threshold Sound Conditioning system and it is part of a mobile app.
+A person will try to hear low sounds to strengthen hearing.
+According to trials at Stanford University and Palo Alto Medical Foundation, about 78% of the participants had a 10+ improvement in decibel recognition.

-Relay On Demand’s platform includes a web portal as well as an iOS and Android app, similar to Uber (NYSE:UBER).
-The app is also easy to use, only requiring three clicks.
+The AudioCardio app has over 24,000 users and 2,700 customers.
+There have been more than 135,000 therapy sessions.
+The company projects that – by 2024 – there will be about $21 million in ARR (Annual Recurring Revenues).

-Regarding the equity crowdfunding round, the company has raised more than $287,000 from 797 investors, and the valuation is $8 million.
+In terms of the equity crowdfunding campaign, the company has gotten commitments for over $95,000 from more than 200 investors and the valuation is $9.75 million.

 Linen